The W Hotel in Muscat!

 First Impressions & Arrival

 Driving up to the hotel, you’ll see an impressive entrance that sets the tone right away.
-It’s a different hotel than any other.
+It’s a different hotel from any other.

 Our 4×4 covered in sand stood out a bit in contrast to the expensive cars!